Managing Side Effects

 - Avoid foods and beverages that contain caffeine, especially in the evening.

-Nausea is a common side effect of melanoma therapies, including chemotherapy and immunotherapy.
+Nausea is a common side effect of melanoma therapies, including immunotherapy.
 Besides the obvious discomfort it causes, nausea can prevent you from getting enough food and needed nutrients.
 Feelings of nausea are usually temporary and will disappear in the weeks after treatment ends.

 Tips for Managing Nausea